pritidesai/node-web-app/README.md

 At this point you can run a build.
 The Build Should succeed, but the deploy should fail.
 If you configure the deployment first however, deployment will fail to start because the image has not been published.

-1. You can go into the Pipelines section of the OpenShift Console, right click the pipeline and click Start.
+1. You can go into the PipelineRuns section of the Tekton Dashboard and click Create.

 ![alt kickoff](images/kickoffbuild.png)

-2. You will see that the values are prepopulated with default PipelineResources as shown below.
+2. Select the `Pipeline`, `PipelineResources`, and `ServiceAccount`.

 ![alt default-resources](images/PipelineDefaultResouces.png)